 Contractor contracts – basic structure

-Any contract that looks like a contract of employment, or contract “for service”, should instantly be filed in the bin, because this suggests the contractor is being employed and is therefore immediately inside IR35.
+Any contract that looks like a contract of employment, or contract “of service”, should instantly be filed in the bin, because this suggests the contractor is being employed and is therefore immediately inside IR35.
 IR35 is a piece of tax legislation introduced in 1999.
 The financial impacts of being caught by IR35 are significant, so contractors should make every effort to not get caught in it's net.

 The contractor should typically expect to see two main parts to their contract: